THE BRITISH MOTOR MERCHANT TULAGI

-"The Liverpool letter, except for several long incoherent paragraphs about picking up a live survivor or two or none at all amongst several dead in a life raft sometime before arriving or after leaving Cape Town, South Africa, circulated mostly around the logistics of bringing me home."
+Liverpool Letter, except for several long incoherent paragraphs about picking up a live survivor or two or none at all amongst several dead in a life raft sometime before arriving or after leaving Cape Town, South Africa, circulated mostly around the logistics of bringing me home."

-Why would the above quote "goad" anybody?
+Why would the quote "goad" anybody?
 Mostly because people are always looking for kernals no matter how large or small to discredit what I have presented in the Last American Darshan.
-They know, for example, if the liferaft story can be shown to be unsound then the whole of the thesis so presented could be suspect.
+They know, for example, if something even as unimportant as the the liferaft story in the overall scheme of things can be shown to be unsound then the whole of the thesis so presented could be suspect.[1]

 The letter so mentioned in the quote was written by the woman of a couple that took me, as a young boy, to India.
 In the letter she indicated that a liferaft was encountered in some fashion by the ship we were on during our return trip to England.
 How she worded it wasn't totally clear and could be deciphered, at least in how I read it, in a number of ways.
 It was clear in what she said that there was a liferaft, but IF the liferaft was encountered before or after Cape Town or IF there were or were not survivors was muddled, hence the reason I wrote the sentence the way I did.
 She didn't elaborate one way or the other or attempt to clarify the event because anything regarding the liferaft had nothing at all to do to do with the point she was trying to get across in the letter.
 The thing is, that tiny tid-bit sets the scene for the timing when I was in and left India.